 An example of cellulose is the 30% of a tree that can be made into paper.

-- A carbohydrate that is a polymer composed of glucose units and that is the main component of the cell walls of most plants.
-It is insoluble in water and is used to make paper, cellophane, textiles, explosives, and other products.
+A polysaccharide, (C6H10O5)n, that is composed of glucose monomers and is the main constituent of the cell walls of plants.
+It is used in the manufacture of numerous products, including paper, textiles, pharmaceuticals, and insulation.

 Origin of celluloseFrench from cellule biological cell ; see cellule .

 - The wall of the tube is very thin and delicate, and does not seem to be composed of cellulose or any modification of it.

 - The 1 The composition of the cellulose nitrates was reviewed by G.

 - The constitution of guncotton is a difficult matter to investigate, primarily on account of the very insoluble nature of cellulose itself, and also from the fact that comparatively slight variations in the concentration and temperature of the acids used produce considerable differences in the products.